Bem-vindo à página oficial da Assembleia da República

 Council of the European Union

-The Council of the European Union, also referred to simply as the Council, is one of the European Union institutions and has its origins in the founding Treaties.
-It is based in Brussels, where it meets several times a month (the meetings take place in Luxembourg in April, June, and October).
-The Council is composed of representatives of the Government of each Member State, i.e., the ministers of each Member State with responsibility for a given area.
+The Council of the European Union, also referred to simply as the Council, is one of the EU institutions and has its origins in the founding Treaties.
+It is based in Brussels, where it meets several times a month (the meetings take place in Luxembourg in April, June and October).
+The Council is composed of representatives of the Government of each Member State, i.e. the ministers of each Member State with responsibility for a given area.

-The Council shares the legislative function of the Union with the European Parliament (EP).
-As co-legislator, the Council is responsible for adopting legislative acts that can take the form of regulations, directives, decisions, etc. It is also responsible for approving the Union budget, together with the European Parliament.
-In addition, the Council helps coordinate Member States' policies, specifically in the economic field; it concludes international agreements on behalf of the Union; and it approves the decisions necessary to implementing the common foreign and security policy based on general guidelines set by the European Council.
+The Council shares the legislative function of the Union with the European Parliament.
+As co-legislator, it is responsible for adopting legislative acts (regulations, directives, decisions, etc.), and approving the Union's budget, together with the European Parliament.
+In addition, the Council helps coordinate Member States' policies, such as in the economic field; it concludes international agreements on behalf of the Union; and approves the decisions necessary to executing the common foreign and security policy based on strategic guidelines set by the European Council.

-The Presidency of the Council rotates between the 27 Union Member States for periods of six months.
-During this six-month period, the Presidency chairs meetings at every level, proposes guidelines and draws up the commitments needed for the Council to make decisions.
-Only one Council configuration is not chaired by the six‑month Presidency: the Foreign Affairs Council, which, since the entry into force of the Treaty of Lisbon, is chaired by the High Representative of the Union for Foreign Affairs and Security Policy.
+The Presidency of the Council rotates between the 27 Member States for periods of six months.
+During this six month period, the Presidency chairs meetings at every level, presents guidelines and draws up the commitments needed for the Council to make decisions.
+Only one Council configuration is not chaired by the six month presidency: the Foreign Affairs Council, which, since the entry into force of the Treaty of Lisbon, is chaired by the High Representative of the Union for Foreign Affairs and Security Policy.

-With a view to encouraging the continuity of the Council proceedings, the trio Presidency was established, grouping three presidencies that draw up a joint programme for the Council for the 18-month period that covers the three presidencies.
-Since its accession in January 1986, Portugal has held the EU Presidency in 1992, 2000, 2007 and 2021.
+With a view to encouraging the continuity of the Council proceedings, the six month presidencies work closely together in groups of three and draw up a joint programme for the Council's work for the 18 month period that covers the three presidencies.
+Since its accession in January 1986, Portugal has held the EU presidency in 1992, 2000, 2007 and 2021.

 Presidencies up to 2025